DIY Blue Painted Nightstands

 Get more blue painted furniture ideas here!

-Alright, these are the nightstands I’m working with.
+Alright, those above are the nightstands I’m working with.
 I got them both from a trip to the thrift store.
 They’re about the same size and height but are completely different styles.

 Supplies Used for DIY Blue Painted Nightstands